Communities

 Specifically, in the case on SO, is that regex Q/As are more about asking somebody to fish for you, instead of teaching you how to fish by yourself.
 And with the vast amount of «what’s the regex for this», and the regex debugging questions, we are left with a database that cannot really be searched.
 Such a database is not useful.
 Your question may be fine for searching, but what happens the day Amazon changes something related to it?
 Now it’ll be outdated.
 Is that an issue?
 Maybe not, if Codidact can better combat the problem of outdated content than SO does.

-Andreas from the dark caverns‭, since you appear interested in debating the regex question per se, you should probably leave a comment on that.
+Andreas witnessed the end of the world today‭, since you appear interested in debating the regex question per se, you should probably leave a comment on that.
 I note also that while it received 3 downvotes, it also received 3 upvotes, and besides none of the downvoters have bothered to leave any feedback, which I maintain is a terrible way to use downvotes.
 I also disagree that it's a bad question to begin with, but this is all unrelated to the one we're commenting on.

 My question was not motivated by the regex one.
 I had actually forgotten about it until you brought it up.
 It was motivated by https://meta.codidact.com/posts/289879